eea/helm-charts/sources/elastic7/README.md

 2. **Manual URL**: Set `kibana.url` explicitly to override automatic generation.

-**Note**: If you're seeing `http://kibana.example.com/` despite setting different ingress hosts, upgrade to version 0.1.5 or later.
+**Note**: If you're seeing `http://kibana.example.com/` despite setting different ingress hosts, upgrade to version 0.1.12 or later.
+In version 0.1.12, the default hostname values have been removed to prevent this issue.

 ### SSL Certificate Format Error